 Soffit and Fascia

-20% Off Siding - No Interest For 1 Year!
+20% Off Siding - Financing Available!

 Soffits and fascias are very important parts to the exterior of your home.
 While they give your home a visual appeal, they are also very functional and vital.
 Both soffit and fascia can help keep birds, bats, squirrels and other pests from nesting inside.
 The soffits and fascias also provide an elegant and stylish way to hide your attic ventilation.

 Soffits and fascias will protect against any water damage and moisture coming into your home when it rains and pours.
 Protecting your rafters is another job done by the soffit and fascia and helps eliminate any structural damage that could happen.
 Soffit and fascia are typically made from wood, aluminum or vinyl.

 The soffit of a home’s exterior describes the underside of a particular construction element.
 Soffit can be found most commonly under arches, under exposed areas of any exterior of the home and the overhanging section of the roof.

 It can also refer to the horizontal underside of similar architectural structures such as an archway, a staircase or a ceiling.
 Our siding fascia combines the beauty of genuine wood finish with the durability and easy care convenience of the most advanced vinyl products available.

 With hidden ventilation to keep attics cool in the hot summer months, our soffit helps prevent moisture and mold development.
 While ordinary soffit lacks stiffness and tends to cup once installed, our extra rigid soffit stays flat and provides outstanding appearance and quality year after year.

 Fascia is the area on a home’s exterior under the roof edge and runs as a band horizontally across the home.
 You can think of it as the trim around your roof which is mounted on the exposed ends of the rafters or the top of the exterior walls to create a layer between the edge of the roof and outside.